 This 1880s silver mining boomtown was made infamous by Wyatt Earp, Doc Holliday, the Gunfight at O.K.
 Corral, and a little help from Hollywood.

-We have visited Tombstone a few times and I’m here to share the best things to do in Tombstone, AZ so that you can make the most of your time there!
+After visiting multiple times over the years, I’ve put together a list of the best things to do in Tombstone so that you can make the most of your time there!

 Table of Contents